 Disciple Fast Track.
 Join fellow travelers on a year-long commitment to study the Bible cover to cover.
 We'll jump around based on themes, but when it's all said and done, we'll have looked at a majority of the books to gain a deeper understanding of what it means to be a disciple of Christ based on scripture.
 From the creators of Disciple, Disciple Fast Track is designed for the busy life.
 Participants commit to 12 weeks in the fall and 12 weeks in the spring of 75-minute classes that engage homework, video, and discussion to help develop your faith.
-Sign up with Pam Mills ( ), as space is limited.
-Books can be purchased in the church office; the cost is $15 for the fall (Old Testament) and $15 for spring (New Testament).
-This group meets on Tuesdays, 6-7:15 p.m. in the Parlor, facilitated by Roy Youngblood.
+Details will be posted here when available.

 Already taken a Disciple class?
 Then Disciple 2 Fast Track might be right for you!
 Into the Word (Disciple 2) helps readers deepen their understanding of scripture and make connections between what they already know and what they are reading.
 Each week you will encounter three spiritual disciplines, learn what they are and how you can engage them.
 The fall semester looks at Genesis and Exodus; the spring looks at Luke and Acts.
-Sign up and pricing are the same as above.
-This group meets on Thursday, 12:00-1:15 p.m. in the Parlor, facilitated by Trinity Whitley.
+Watch for sign-up details soon!

 Salt Shaker Sign Ups.
 You are the salt of the earth.
 Matthew 5:13

 Interested in getting to know other members of Faith?
 Enjoy having folks to eat lunch with?
 Then shake it up by participating in a Salt Shaker Lunch Group!
-Adults are invited to sign up via this link by September 8.
-You will then be assigned to groups of 6-10 adults.
+Adults are invited to sign up and are then assigned to groups of 6-10 adults.
 Children and teens are welcome to attend with their parents.
-The groups will be revealed at the Jubilee Sunday luncheon on September 22.
-The Salt Shakers will go to lunch (Dutch treat) for three consecutive months on the third Sunday of the month (October 20, November 17, and December 15).
+The Salt Shakers will go to lunch (Dutch treat) for three consecutive months, usually on the third Sunday of the month.
 Step outside your pew and meet someone new!

 Faith in Prayer.
 Meets Tuesdays, 9:30 a.m. in the Parlor.
 Led by Becky Roche.
 All are welcome to join this prayer ministry.